In this lesson, students will learn how to discuss their sleeping patterns using new vocabulary, as well as discover ways to improve their sleep!

 The student learns idiomatic expressions related to sleeping by using them to complete sentences and later discuss which of the statements they identify themselves with.
 After that, they match them with the correct meaning.
 Then, they answer the questions related to sleep using some of these idiomatic expressions.

-Video: 6 tips for a better sleep
+Video: 6 tips for better sleep

-After watching a video about tips for a better-quality sleep, the student answers questions related to the video and tries to list all the tips.
+After watching a video about tips for better-quality sleep, the student answers questions related to the video and tries to list all the tips.
 Then, they mark the sentences as true or false.

 Discussion: sleep deprivation